yaya2devops/bachelor-guide/docs/prompt-engineer.md

 3. **Push the content to the chat:** Paste the modified content, including the updated LaTeX prompt, in the chat.
 4. **Incorporate content into your LaTeX project:** Take the generated content and add it to the appropriate section of your LaTeX project page.

+<iframe src="prompt.html" width="200" height="800"></iframe>

 And Yes!
-Continuously seek out more insights and craft a masterpiece!
+Consistently pursue additional insights and meticulously craft an exceptional piece of work.

+Should you find yourself uncertain, kindly consider the following guidance.

 | :information_source:        | Feeling a bit disoriented?
 [Click](learntex.md) to redirect.      |
 |---------------|:------------------------|